Dental insurance generally won’t cover these cosmetic dentistry procedures:

 - Braces for straightening your teeth (orthodontics), are covered by many dental plans.
 Usually it is an optional coverage that you can elect when you sign up.

 If your dental plan includes orthodontic coverage, you may be able to get porcelain veneers covered in lieu of braces.
-Again, to avoid the automatic rejection you will face from the clerk when the word "porcelain veneers" shows up on your pre-treatment estimate or your claim, first submit all the documentation required for the approval of orthodontic coverage.
-If that is approved, then send in a second estimate saying that you've decided to do porcelain veneers in lieu of braces.
-Many times the dental insurance company will provide some benefits for the veneers in those circumstances.
+Again, to avoid the automatic rejection you will face from the clerk when the word “porcelain veneers” shows up on your pre-treatment estimate or your claim, first submit all the documentation required for the approval of orthodontic coverage.
+If that is approved, then send in a second estimate saying that you’ve decided to do porcelain veneers in lieu of braces.
+I did cases where the dental insurance company did authorize providing benefits for the veneers based on what they would have paid for the braces.

 - A chip or other damage to a front tooth